kewljuice/be.ctrl.ogm/README.md

 ## Usage

+- You can use tokens below for the following:
+    - Pay later instructions
+    - Event & membership transactional mails
+    - CiviRules trigger contribution (pending), Action 'Send Email'

-- You can use following tokens with 'events' & 'memberships':
+- You can use following tokens:
     - [contribution.ogm]
     - [contribution.amount]
     - [contribution.type]

+## Versions

+### v1.0

+    - Adds tokens for CiviCRM contribution and event pages.

+### v2.0

+    - Complete rework from v1.0
+    - Multiple registration(s) possible at once
+    - CiviRules integration